Welcome to ros_robot_sim_pkg’s documentation!

 Saves the current x and y coordinates and the current x and z velocities in the variable

-topicAppends in the queue list variables
+posvelby splitting the message received in the/PosVeltopicAppends in the queue list variables

-the x and z velocities (for average caculation)
+avg_vel_x_queueandavg_vel_z_queuethe x and z velocities (for average caculation)

 - Parameters: